Nick Dondas

+Political career

 As a member of the Legislative Assembly, Dondas served as a minister from 1979 to 1987 under Paul Everingham, Ian Tuxworth and Stephen Hatton.
 He was deputy leader of the CLP, and hence Deputy Chief Minister, from 1983 to 1987 under Everingham and Tuxworth.
+He was also a member of the Commonwealth Parliamentary Association as an executive from 1990 to 1992.

+From October 1997 to August 1998 he served as a member of the Speaker's Panel during his time in the House of Representatives.
+He served in the committees on Foreign Affairs, Native Title and the Aboriginal and Torres Strait Islander Land Fund, and Aboriginal and Torres Strait Islander Affairs during his time also.

 Dondas left the CLP to run unsuccessfully as an Independent for the electoral division of Port Darwin at the 2001 Northern Territory election.